openmsi/openmsistream/docs/source/user_info/main_programs/s3_transfer_stream_processor.rst

 .. image:: ../../images/s3_transfer_stream_processor.png
    :alt: S3TransferStreamProcessor
-   :scale: 20 %
+   :scale: 80 %

-This module reads messages from a topic to build up data files in memory, and then uploads complete files into an S3 object store bucket.
+This module reads messages from a topic to build up data files in memory or on disk, and then uploads complete files into an S3 object store bucket.
 Downloaded data files will be added to the bucket under a subdirectory named after the topic from which they were consumed, and will replicate the subdirectory structure relative to a root watched directory if they were produced using ``DataFileUploadDirectory``.

 The :class:`~.S3TransferStreamProcessor` is a specific type of :class:`~.DataFileStreamProcessor`.